-Except when good cause for delay is shown, DHSS BCHC will not pay for services unless the Provider submits a claim within 30 days of the date the service was provided.
-DHSS BCHC is the payer of last resort; therefore determination of payment by a primary payer source (private insurance, Medicaid, etc.) constitutes good cause for delay.
+Except when good cause for delay is shown, DHSS will not pay for services unless the Provider submits a claim within 30 days of the end of the month in which service was provided.
+DHSS is the payer of last resort; therefore determination of payment by a primary payer source (private insurance, Medicaid, etc.) constitutes good cause for delay.